abogoyavlensky/automigrate/README.md

 Migrating: ...
 ```

-*In the future I try to add more convenient options if it will be needed.*
+*In the future there could be more convenient options if it will be needed.*

 ## Roadmap draft